-The Directors of AACPL at any time during or since the end of the financial year are: Name and Qualifications Experience and Special Responsibilities Bruce Cowley BCom, LLB (Hons), FAICD CPL Chair, CPL Director For nearly 40 years, Bruce Cowley has been a leader in the legal and business sectors of Australia.
+The Directors of AACPL at any time during or since the end of the financial year are:

+Name and Qualifications Experience and Special Responsibilities The Honourable Justice Thomas Bradley LLB AACPL Chair Justice Thomas Bradley is a well-respected legal professional in Queensland, with over 20 years' experience as a barrister and judge.
+Admitted as a barrister in 2000, Justice Bradley was appointed Queen's Counsel in 2013 and has extensive experience in private practice across a range of fields.
+In 2018, Justice Bradley appointed a judge of the Supreme Court of Queensland.
+Alongside his successful legal career, His Honour has dedicated years to Queensland not-for-profits and charities, including serving as chair of Access Arts, Chair of the Brisbane Festival Giving Committee, Chair of the Brisbane Writers Festival, member of the Foundation Committee of the Queensland Art Gallery/Gallery of Modern Art Foundation, and Ambassador for the Pinnacle Foundation.
+Justice Bradley holds a Bachelor of Laws (UQ) and a Bar Practice Certificate.
+Bruce Cowley BCom, LLB (Hons), FAICD For nearly 40 years, Bruce Cowley has been a leader in the legal and business sectors of Australia.
 As a practising corporate lawyer, Bruce has advised large companies on mergers and acquisitions, as well as led one of Australia's largest law firms, MinterEllison, as Chairman from 2013 to 2019.
-In addition to his successful legal career, Bruce has authored Duties of Board and Committee Members with Stephen Knight; a leading publication on the duties of members of different kinds of companies and other entities.
-Bruce has served on the Board of CPL for over a decade and was elected Chair in 2015.
-Driven by his brother's lived experience with a physical and intellectual disability, Bruce brings both his professional knowledge and his personal experience to the Board of CPL.
-Alongside Bruce's service to CPL, he is a member of the QSuper Board of Trustees, a member of the board of the Sunshine Coast Hospital and Health Service, is chair of the Griffith Business School Advisory Board and a director of Klarna Australia.
-He chaired the board of the Children's Hospital Foundation for nine years, stepping down in late 2020.
+Bruce has authored Duties of Board and Committee Members with Stephen Knight; a leading publication on the duties of members of different kinds of companies and other entities.
+In addition to his role with Access Arts, Bruce is a member of the Australian Retirement Trust Board of Trustees, a member of the board of the Sunshine Coast Hospital and Health Service, is chair of the Griffith Business School Advisory Board and a director of Klarna Australia.
+He also chaired the board of the Children's Hospital Foundation for nine years, and the Board of CPL for six years.
 Bruce holds a Bachelor of Laws and a Bachelor of Commerce.
-He is a Fellow of the Australian Institute of Company Directors and an Adjunct Professor at the University of Queensland's Faculty of Business, Economics and Law.
-Stephen Brady MBA, M.Ed.St, B.Ed.St, B.PM (Built Environment) CPL Director Stephen Brady's work as both a primary and secondary school principal has given him a strong background in strategic planning, operational management and change management processes.
-Stephen also has considerable experience in human resource management, project management, and financial and risk management through roles in mining and construction.
-His association with CPL began when his first child began receiving services.
-He is currently a Head of the Rockhampton Grammar School's Department of Industrial Design and Technology as well as Head of
+He is a Fellow of the Australian Institute of Company Directors and an Adjunct Professor at the University of Queensland's Law School and has been the recipient of the AICD's Gold Medal in Queensland for services to governance in 2021 and the Queensland Law Society's President's Medal for services to the legal profession in 2022.

-Department Vocational Education and Training.

-Mr Brady resigned from the AACPL Board on 28 November 2020.
+Bruce Cowley retired from the Access Arts (CPL) Board on 6 April 2022